-Wants vs needs test In order to separate needs from wants, I ask this simple question every time I'm buying something: Would I buy it again if I lose it?
+In order to separate needs from wants, I ask this simple question every time I buy something: Would I buy it again if I lose it?
 If no, don’t buy it.

-One hand test I don’t buy anything that I can’t carry with one hand.
+I don’t buy anything that I can’t carry with one hand.

 No relationship is better than a bad relationship

-Buy one, get rid of one For example, if I need to buy a new t-shirt, I need to donate an old one.
-Therefore, the number of items I own stays constant.
+I keep the number of items I own constant.
+For example, if I need to buy a new t-shirt, I need to donate an old one.

-I don’t know the answer but so far it’s working great for me, a 30 year-old without kids and a 9-5 job.
+I don’t know the answer but so far it’s been working great for me, a 30 year-old professional without kids and a 9-5 job.
 I believe this lifestyle is possible in all stages of your life as long as you adopt the mentality and make modifications to suit your conditions.